apella1/apella1/README.md

-- 👋 Hi, I’m @apella1.
+- 👋 Hi, I’m John Apella.
-- 👀 I’m interested in football and sitcoms.
-Well, developing stuff too.
+- 👀 I’m interested in AI projects.
 - 🌱 I’m currently learning full stack software engineering.
 - 💞️ I’m looking to collaborate on all ineteresting projects along the way.
 - 📫 How to reach me.
 You can email me @johncollons5@gmail.com.
+Twitter@apella_john.

 <!---
 apella1/apella1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.